karthik0010/Assure-Documentation-2/test_case/testcase/create_test_case.md

+---
-# 🚀 Creating a Test Case:
+title: 🚀 Creating a Test Case
+description: Explore AssureQA's comprehensive documentation for an in-depth look at our services and tools.
+sidebar:
+  label: Test Case Creation
+  order: 1
+---

 Let's explore the process of creating a test case.
 You can either record a new test case or manually create one.
 Follow these steps for a smooth experience!